3.121 TC-C - Heritage Valley Town Centre Commercial Zone

 Pedestrian Circulation

 6.15.
-A strong landscaped pedestrian connection through the Site, linking James Mowatt Trail and 119 Street, must be provided to facilitate pedestrian movement towards the LRT station, transit stops, and the Main Street Retail area.
+A strong landscaped pedestrian connection through the Site, linking James Mowatt Trail SW and 119 Street SW, must be provided to facilitate pedestrian movement towards the LRT station, transit stops, and the Main Street Retail area.

 6.16.
 Enhanced parking islands with Pathways must be provided to facilitate safe pedestrian movement from the Parking Areas to the buildings.